Mehar Muhammad Aslam Bharwana: Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-127 (Jhang-IV) in the 2018 Punjab provincial election.
 He received 27,353 votes and defeated Mehar Muhammad Nawaz, a candidate of the Pakistan Tehreek-e-Insaf (PTI).

 He joined PTI following his election.

 On 12 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar.
-On 13 September 2018, he was appointed as Provincial Minister of Punjab for Cooperatives.
+On 13 September 2018, he was appointed Provincial Minister of Punjab for Cooperatives.

-On 2 November 2020, he was removed from his post of Provincial Minister of Punjab for Cooperative.
+On 2 November 2020, he was removed from his post of Provincial Minister of Punjab for Cooperatives.
 On 21 May 2022, he was de-seated due to his vote against party policy for the Chief Minister of Punjab election on 16 April 2022.

 He ran as a candidate of the PTI in the subsequent by-election, but was unsuccessful.
 He received 47,413 votes and was defeated by Mehar Muhammad Nawaz, a candidate of the PMLN.